CVTheatreFoundation/amazon-textract-large-scale-selectable-pdf/selectable_pdf_infra/README.md

 path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually once the init process completes.

+> [!IMPORTANT]
+> The virtualenv you create in the following step should match the Python version that the lambdas will utilize.
+A mismatch between the local build and the lambda run will result in dependency errors with PyMuPDFlike [this](https://github.com/keithrozario/Klayers/issues/168).

 To manually create a virtualenv on MacOS and Linux:
 ```